Thinkful-Ed/starter-restaurant-reservation/README.md

 ## Database setup

 1. Set up a new PostgreSQL database instance by following the instructions in the "PostgreSQL: Creating & Installing Databases" lesson.
+Make sure to append `?ssl=true` to the end of the URL to ensure a secure connection
 1. After setting up your database instance, connect DBeaver to your new database instances by following the instructions in the "PostgreSQL: Installing DBeaver" lesson.

 ### Knex